Skip to main content

 Handling style imports

-Jest runs your code as JavaScript.
-When you import styles in your React component, Jest will try to run them as JavaScript and fail.
-To fix this issue, you can tell Jest to mock the styles in jest.config.ts as follows:
+By default, Jest runs your code as JavaScript.
+When you import styles into your React component, Jest tries to interpret them as JavaScript and fail.
+To fix this issue, you can tell Jest to mock the styles in jest.config.js, as follows:

 {